gitter-badger/SurvivalGames-1/README.md

 Things on this are being changed a lot none of them get tested before they are added so use at your own risk!!!!

 # Latest Build
-Click Here (Later) to get the latest "phar" of this plugin
+Click Here http://kcmcpe.pe.hu/phars to get the latest "phar" of this plugin

 # Test Server!
 **Ip: kcmcpe.ddns.net**